 You can order the book by clicking on the link to the left.

-I also write blogs on three different topics each month – stories about Surrey Hills, travelling around Australia, and forestry or land management issues I observe.
+Robert also writes blogs on three different topics each month – stories about Surrey Hills, travelling around Australia, and forestry or land management issues he observed on his travels.

 Leave your details below if you would like to subscribe to the monthly blogs.